The Palazzo Hotel’s self-parking garage is considered by many to be the nicest, best parking structure in all of Las Vegas.

 When entering the Palazzo from the Strip, the far left lane will be manned by security.
 This land will lead you to the Palazzo’s hotel registration and valet area.

-This bright, clean elegant-looking underground valet parking area is spacious and nice.
-Valet parking is free, but you should tip the driver.
+This bright, clean elegant-looking underground valet parking area, where you retrieve your vehicle, is spacious and nice.